a-nom-ali/ekbdb/README.md

 > # Emoji Knowledge-Based Database Prompts Repository
->  - We suggest using raw format - including markdown refines hierarchy for prompting.
+>  - We suggest using raw format.
+Including markdown refines hierarchy for prompting.

 # 🌟 Title: 📖 EKBDB Primer: Exploring the Power of Emojis in Data Representation 🌐🔍